emanueleviale/terraform-test/README.md

-# terraform-skeleton
+# terraform-test
-This repo skeleton was cloned from https://github.com/AustinCloudGuru/terraform-skeleton on 5/5/2021
+Very important: the skeleton of this repo was cloned from https://github.com/AustinCloudGuru/terraform-skeleton on 5/5/2021

+This README is an extract of the original with some minor changes for cloning

 ## Directory Layout
 Contains a directory for all the project variables and Terraform files as well as a Makefile and Jenkinsfile for automation.